ltiao/decks/bore-secondmind-2021/index.md

 ![CIFAR10](png_figures/nasbench201/comparison_cifar10-valid.png "CIFAR10") <!-- .element height="80%" width="80%" class="plain" -->

+Note:
+- We find across all datasets that the BORE variants achieve the lowest final regret

 ----

 #### NASBench201 CIFAR100

 ![CIFAR100](png_figures/nasbench201/comparison_cifar100.png "CIFAR100") <!-- .element height="80%" width="80%" class="plain" -->

+Note:
+- We find that BORE-MLP maintains the lowest regret at *anytime*, i.e. at any iteration of the optimization procedure, followed by BORE-RF and then BORE-XGBoost.

 ----